-At least one of the parties involved must have lived in the state of Virginia for at least 6 months in order to obtain a legal divorce in the state.
+At least one of the parties involved must have lived in the state of Virginia for at least six months to obtain a legal divorce in the state.

 How long do you have to be separated in order to get a divorce in Virginia?

-You and your spouse must live separately for one year before you can file for divorce in Virginia (6 months if you have no children and have a signed separation agreement).
+You and your spouse must live separately for one year before you can file for divorce in Virginia (six months if you have no children and have a signed separation agreement).